iCon Developer Guide

 Non-Functional Requirements

-1. The system should work on any mainstream OS as long as it has Java 17 or above installed.
+1. The system should work on any mainstream OS (excluding MacOS, see point 2) as long as it has Java 17 installed.

-4. The system should be able to hold up to 1000 persons, contracts, and policies without a noticeable sluggishness in performance for typical usage.
+5. The system should be able to hold up to 1000 contacts, contracts, and policies without a noticeable sluggishness in performance for typical usage - load time under 1 second.

-9. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+10. A user with above average typing speed (50 WPM) for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

 Glossary